Bank of America Certificate of Deposit (CD) Rates Review

 The longer the CD term and the bigger your CD deposit, the higher your rate.

-Compared to other brick and mortar banks, Bank of America's rates
+Compared to other brick and mortar banks, Bank of America's rates are fairly similar.

 That doesn't mean, however, that these are the best rates you can earn.